SP - Health Service Research

 Author's provenances

-1 Hong Kong Metropolitan University, Hong Kong; 2 The Chinese University of Hong Kong, Hong Kong; 3 King’s College London, United Kingdom; 4Comfort Elderly Home, Comfort Rehabilitation Home, Hong Kong
+1 Hong Kong Metropolitan University, Hong Kong; 2 Hong Kong Baptist University, Hong Kong; 3 King’s College London, United Kingdom; 4Comfort Elderly Home, Comfort Rehabilitation Home, Hong Kong

 Abstract category